 Often, the doctor will also look for underlying conditions that may have put you at risk for this problem.

-To help reduce your chance of getting steakhouse syndrome, take the following steps:
+To help reduce your chance of steakhouse syndrome:

 - Chew slowly and until the food is small enough to safely swallow.